OpenLiveWriter/OpenLiveWriter.Github.io/README.md

 Open Live Writer is an open source project and wouldn't exist without the passionate community of volunteers and the same is true of the [website contributors](https://github.com/OpenLiveWriter/OpenLiveWriter.github.io/graphs/contributors).

-To contribute to the website simply:
+# To contribute to the website simply:-
   1. Fork the repo and clone locally
   2. Create a specific topic branch, add a nice feature or fix your bug
   3. Send a Pull Request to spread the fun!